Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents

-Our study is also related to the literature on the asymptotic optimality results in auction design.
-An important example is the work of \citet{swinkels1999asymptotic}, who shows the asymptotic efficiency of the discriminatory auction when the number of independent bidders grows large.\footnote{Other works regarding the asymptotic efficiency of auctions in the independent private value setting include \citet{swinkels2001efficiency,feldman2016price}.} More recently, in the setting of interdependent valuations, \citet{du2018robust} and \citet{mclean2018very} design robust auctions in which the seller extracts the full surplus asymptotically.\footnote{Other works on asymptotic approximation of the optimal revenue using robust auctions include \citet{segal2003optimal,neeman2003effectiveness,goldberg2006competitive,dhangwatnotai2015revenue}.
-See also \citet[][Chapter 5]{hartline2016mechanism} for a comprehensive treatment of prior-independent mechanism design.} These results are different from ours due to the intrinsic difference between private and public goods: the auctioneer does not need to worry about the budget constraint and is focused on maximizing the revenue rather than welfare.
+Our study also relates to the literature on the asymptotic optimality results for selling strategies and auction designs.
+For example, \cite{armstrong1999price} studies tariffs for a multiproduct monopolist firm.
+The proposed nonlinear tariff is almost optimal and depends only on the mean of the distribution of total surplus.
+In the auction setting, \citet{swinkels1999asymptotic} shows the asymptotic efficiency of the discriminatory auction when the number of independent bidders grows large.\footnote{Other works regarding the asymptotic efficiency of auctions in the independent private value setting include \citet{swinkels2001efficiency,feldman2016price}.} More recently, in the setting of interdependent valuations, \citet{du2018robust} and \citet{mclean2018very} design robust auctions in which the seller extracts the full surplus asymptotically.\footnote{Other works on asymptotic approximation of the optimal revenue using robust auctions include \citet{segal2003optimal,neeman2003effectiveness,goldberg2006competitive,dhangwatnotai2015revenue}.
+See also \citet[][Chapter 5]{hartline2016mechanism} for a comprehensive treatment of prior-independent mechanism design.} These results are different from ours due to the intrinsic difference between private and public goods: the auctioneer does not need to worry about the budget constraint and is focused on maximizing revenue rather than welfare.